rune-rs/rune/book/src/foreword.md

 * Excellent support for asynchronous programming (i.e. native `select` statements).
 * Be as good as Rhai when it comes to integrating with native Rust.
 * Work well through C bindings.
-* A minimalistic stack-based runtime that is strictly singlethreaded*.
+* A minimalistic stack-based runtime that is strictly single threaded*.

 > *: If this feels like a step backwards to you, don't worry too much.
 We can still have concurrency and threading using async code as you'll see later in